Tactile Signs

 What are tactile signs?
 There are several different types of tactile signs, ranging from those produced for physically disabled people in wheelchairs and people who are blind or have restricted vision.

-Since The Disability Discrimination Act (DDA) was introduced in 1995 it has become apparent that unfortunately a large number of organisations do not have the necessary tactile signs and panels to meet the requirements out laid in the DDA.
-These organisations have an obligation to improve their facilities in order to ensure that any person with a disability is not discriminated against, no matter whether the persons disability is one relating to their mobility or vision.
+Since The Disability Discrimination Act (DDA) was introduced in 1995 it has become apparent that unfortunately, a large number of organisations do not have the necessary tactile signs and panels to meet the requirements outlaid in the DDA.
+These organisations have an obligation to improve their facilities in order to ensure that any person with a disability is not discriminated against, no matter whether the person’s disability is one relating to their mobility or vision.

 If you are unsure of what type of tactile sign you believe your organisation requires our experienced members of staff will gladly help you with your decisions to ensure that your premises meet the requirements of the DDA.

-Throughout our many years as a reputable sign company we have forged strong working relationships with out trusted suppliers.
+Throughout our many years as a reputable sign company, we have forged strong working relationships with our trusted suppliers.
 One of the timbers we use for our tactile sandblasted signs is a cedar wood from Stokesay Estate which is located on the Shropshire and Hereford Border.
 At Stokesay Estate the cedar is felled as part of a managed program.
 The rest of our timber including Oak and Douglas Fir is provided by trustworthy Forestry Stewardship Council (FSC) suppliers with the relevant Certificates of Conformity, a copy of which we will be more than glad to provide all our clients with upon request.